MicrosoftDocs/fabric-docs/docs/real-time-analytics/get-data-blob.md

 ### Complete data ingestion

-In the **Data ingestion completed** window, all three steps will be marked with green check marks when data ingestion finishes successfully.
+In the **Data ingestion completed** window, all three steps are marked with green check marks when data ingestion finishes successfully.

 :::image type="content" source="media/get-data-blob/azure-blob-summary-pane.png" alt-text="Screenshot of ingested complete dialog box with data preview.
 The Close button is highlighted."  lightbox="media/get-data-blob/azure-blob-summary-pane.png":::

 ## Check your data

-To verify that you've ingested data into your database, select **Check your data** on the rightmost of the database landing page and run any of the auto-populated sample queries.
+To verify that you've ingested data into your database, select **Check your data** on the rightmost of the database landing page and run any of the autopopulated sample queries.
 You can then save your query as a KQL Queryset by selecting **Save as KQL queryset**.

 :::image type="content" source="media/get-data-blob/quick-query.png" alt-text="Screenshot of the Quick query button.":::